nolanwinsman/blk-rename/README.md

 - end n     : removes the last n chars from the file excluding extension
 - cleanup   : applies common fixes such as removes periods and replacing double spaces with single spaces
 - undo      : un does the last change applies
-- rename    : final command to applies changes.
+- rename    : <b>FINAL</b> command to applies changes.
 No files are renamed until this command is input
 - exit      : exits the program

 # Contact